developergutzo/gutzo_landing_page/README.md

-  # Premium Minimal Landing Page
+  # Gutzo - Healthy feels good

-  This is a code bundle for Premium Minimal Landing Page.
-The original project is available at https://www.figma.com/design/CWZsq2B214WR8aoripABb7/Premium-Minimal-Landing-Page.
+  This is a code bundle for Gutzo - Healthy feels good.
+The original project is available at https://www.figma.com/design/CWZsq2B214WR8aoripABb7/Gutzo - Healthy feels good.

   ## Running the code